Ringing in the new year just wouldn’t be the same without NOISE. I mean, do we call it, “Ringing,” or “Just sitting there quietly?”

 Or maybe you’re looking for a craft for your party, especially to keep children occupied?

-You’ve got a little from both columns with these do-it-yourself noisemakers, starting with star wands.
+You’ve got a little from both columns with these DIY party noisemakers, starting with star wands.

 Using the magic of star-cut cardboard, potential fairies or wizards may then wield their glue brushes to begin crafting.
 Whoosh! -they paint glue all over the surface and adhere tissue pieces and jewels.
 Ding! -they add a dowel tied with ribbon.